rns21/RDK_Documentation/docs/entertainment/docs/components/rdkshell.md

 RdkShell::setMemoryMonitor(config);
 ```

-### Dynamic Display Configuration
+#### Dynamic Display

 Display parameters can be adjusted at runtime through the API system, allowing applications to adapt to changing display conditions or user preferences.
 This includes resolution changes, display mode adjustments, and multi-display configuration management.

-### Input Device Runtime Configuration
+#### Input Device Runtime

 Input device behavior can be modified at runtime through the input management APIs, enabling dynamic adaptation to different input scenarios and user preferences.
 This includes key mapping changes, device enable/disable operations, and input routing configuration.

-## Best Practices

-=== "Development"

-    Enable debug logging and extended metadata collection to facilitate troubleshooting and performance analysis.

-    Use higher frame rates for smoother development experience but be aware of increased resource consumption.

-    Enable additional build options that provide debugging capabilities and detailed system information.

-=== "Production"

-    Use optimized logging levels and carefully tuned memory thresholds based on the specific hardware platform and application requirements.

-    Disable unnecessary features to minimize resource usage and potential security exposure.

-    Use conservative memory thresholds to ensure system stability under varying load conditions.

-=== "Security"

-    Carefully configure the permissions system to ensure that only trusted applications have access to sensitive extensions and capabilities.

-    Regularly review and update permission configurations as applications are added or removed from the system.

-    Use the principle of least privilege when granting extension access to applications.

-=== "Performance"

-    Configure frame rates and memory thresholds based on the specific hardware capabilities and performance requirements of the target deployment.

-    Monitor system performance under typical usage scenarios and adjust configuration parameters to optimize for the specific use case and hardware platform.

-# Key Mappings and Input Management
+## Key Mappings and Input Management

 RDKShell implements a comprehensive key mapping system that translates between different key code formats and provides sophisticated input event routing capabilities.
 The system supports both Wayland key codes for low-level input handling and RDKShell virtual key codes for application-level input processing.
 This dual-layer approach ensures compatibility with various input devices while providing a consistent interface for applications.

 The key mapping system is designed to handle the diverse input requirements of set-top box and smart TV environments, where applications must work with various remote controls, keyboards, and specialized input devices.
 The system provides flexible mapping capabilities that can be configured for different device types and user preferences.

-## Key Code Translation System
+### Key Code Translation System

-=== "Wayland Key Codes"

-    RDKShell uses Wayland key codes as the foundation for low-level input processing.
+* **Wayland Key Codes**: RDKShell uses Wayland key codes as the foundation for low-level input processing.
 These codes correspond directly to Linux input event codes and provide the interface between hardware input devices and the RDKShell input processing system.
 Wayland key codes are hardware-specific and may vary between different input devices and platforms.

-=== "RDKShell Virtual Key Codes"

-    The virtual key code system provides a standardized interface for applications, abstracting away hardware-specific details and ensuring consistent behavior across different input devices and platforms.
+* **RDKShell Virtual Key Codes**: The virtual key code system provides a standardized interface for applications, abstracting away hardware-specific details and ensuring consistent behavior across different input devices and platforms.
 Virtual key codes are designed to be stable across different hardware configurations and provide a consistent programming interface for application developers.

-## Standard Key Mappings
+### Standard Key Mappings

-### Alphanumeric Keys
+#### Alphanumeric Keys

 | Key | Wayland Code | RDKShell Code | Description |
 |-----|--------------|---------------|-------------|